Cuchara, Colorado

-Cuchara is an unincorporated community located in Huerfano County, Colorado, United States.
+Cuchara is a Census Designated Place located in Huerfano County, Colorado, United States.
 It is located near a former ski resort in the mountains south of the town of La Veta.
 State Highway 12 travels through Cuchara as it approaches Trinidad to the southeast.

 History

 The Cuchara Camps, Colorado, post office operated from January 20, 1916, until June 15, 1957, when the name was shortened to Cuchara.
 The Chucara, Colorado, post office closed on June 30, 1959.
 The La Veta, Colorado, post office (ZIP code 81055) now serves the area.

 In the summer of 2018, Cuchara was evacuated due to a wildfire that threatened the town in the middle of their peak season.
 The evacuation caused local businesses to suffer financially.